 “Whatever you do, do all to the glory of God.”
 (1 Corinthians 10:31, N.K.J.V.)

 Now, tell me, can you think of anything that isn’t a “whatever”?
 I mean, “whatever” doesn’t just cover a lot of territory; it covers ALL territory.
-It is a Ziploc bag big enough to seal in your entire tray.
-The Christian must do his job, conduct himself at home, interact with his family, enjoy his leisure, and do his church attending all in the name of the Lord Jesus and to the glory of God.
+It is a Ziploc bag big enough to seal in your entire tray!
+It means that the Christian must do his job, conduct himself at home, interact with his family, enjoy his leisure, and do his church attending all in the name of the Lord Jesus and to the glory of God.
 What a concept!

 Can you imagine the implications of living in such a way?
 The Christian would be the best worker at his job site because he’d work as if Jesus was standing right there beside him.
 His home would be a well-kept place because it’s hard to have knee-high grass, filthy floors, and unmade beds to the glory of God.
 His treatment of his family would be exemplary: no spousal abuse, child abuse, or dysfunction on his part.
 Sin wouldn’t enter into his leisure time, either, because you just can’t engage in internet pornography, a gambling addiction, alcoholism, or drug use in the name of the Lord Jesus.
 And church attendance would be an awesome thing, too.
 It would be vibrant, exciting, and uplifting, the kind of experience from which a person can launch out victoriously into the world.

 The point in all this is that Jesus refuses to be compartmentalized.
 He wants everything the Christian says or does to come under His Lordship.
 If it is a “whatever,” He demands jurisdiction over it.
 He refuses to stay behind in His pew at church and wait for you to rejoin Him there the next time you come.
-Instead, He stands up with you, listens to the benedictory prayer, and then has the gall to walk with you out the door, get into the car with you, and ask He climbs in, “Where are we off to?”
+Instead, He stands up with you as the benedictory prayer is prayed, and then He has the gall to walk with you out the door, get into the car with you, and ask He climbs in, “Where are we off to?”

 This is why, Christian, you should purge the concept of “tray living” from your mind.
 Just get it settled that there are no sections, compartments, or categories of your life.
 There is only Jesus, and He’s with you everywhere, all the time, expecting you to do everything in His name and to His glory.

 Yes, this is a radical way of living.
 No doubt about that.
 But it’s a Biblical one.
-Furthermore, I guarantee you that if you live like this your entire existence will be changed.
+Furthermore, I guarantee you that your entire existence will be changed if you live like this.
 Your work site won’t be the same place.
 Your home life will get an upgrade.
 Your family life will be taken to a higher level.
 Your leisure will become good, clean fun.
 And your religion will become something so much more than mere church attendance.
 Actually, it won’t even be religion anymore.
 Instead, it will be a second-by-second relationship with Christ.
-You see, Christian, that is the way Jesus wants you to live.
+You see, Christian, that’s the way Jesus wants you to live.
 He wants you to turn in your tray and start thinking of your life in a completely different way.
 The only question left to be answered is, “Will you do it?”